Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 - Relax and Have Fun – Try to bring light, enjoyable activities in the classroom or online whenever possible.
 Fun Friday is a great way to build fun into your classroom routines!
 Allow kids to select a “choice” activity for a chunk of the day and spend time with them during this time.

-- Just Breathe – Practice breathing exercises to calm yourself down.
+- Just Breathe – Practice breathing exercises to calm your mind and body.
 Teachers and students benefit greatly from slowing down and practicing mindfulness.

 - Focus on the positives – Each week, make a habit of writing down three good things that happened that week (or day).
 Practicing gratitude is a beneficial practice with positive results!

-- Read children’s books – Prepare a bookshelf full of positive, social-emotional learning books or have online versions of books read aloud ready to play during meetings will benefit you and the kids throughout the year.
+- Read children’s books – Prepare a bookshelf full of positive, social-emotional learning books, or have online versions of books read aloud, ready to play during meetings, which will benefit you and the kids throughout the year.

 5. Teach and Model Positive Relationship Principles